This will be updated to 2025 in the spring.

 Guitar & Mandolin

-GUITAR I (Phil Jamison)
+GUITAR I (Ben Nelson)

 In this class for novice guitar players, we will learn basic rhythm guitar technique to accompany old-time fiddle tunes and songs.
 Topics will include chord choices, right-hand technique, bass runs, and capo use, as well as some basic music theory that will make it easier to pick out the chord changes of songs and tunes on the fly.
 Although we will start at the very beginning, it would help if students know the basic guitar chords (G, C, D, F, E, A, Am, Em) in advance.
 We’ll be learning by ear, so a recording device may be helpful.
 Please bring extra strings, a capo, and a few flatpicks.